 Here are some cheerful flowers I found by the roadside on an old alignment of the road near Reelsville.

 Downtown Terre Haute offered me several nice subjects.
-This building may once have housed the Terre Haute Trust Company, but for as long as I can remember — since I moved there in 1985 — it has housed the Merchant’s National and, later, the Old National Bank.
+This building once housed the Terre Haute Trust Company.
+But for as long as I can remember it has housed the Merchant’s National and, later, the Old National Bank.

 To see more from this camera, check out my Minolta X-700 gallery.